-In order to ensure we are using only the highest quality product within our sister business Provincial Upholstery, we source and import bulk quantities of products such as Horse Hair, Linen Flax Twine, Jute Scrim, Webbing and more.
-Since we have a unique bulk supply of these materials, we decided to extend our offering online, to sell to industry.
+To ensure we are using only the highest quality product within our sister business Provincial Upholstery, we source and import bulk quantities of products such as Horse Hair, Linen Flax Twine, Jute Scrim, Webbing and more.
+Since we have a unique bulk supply of these materials, we decided to extend our offering online, to sell to the industry.
 Here’s the lowdown on what makes our upholstery supplies so special…

 Doing traditional upholstery requires a lot more than just knowing how to use traditional materials and techniques!
 One must know about the origin and characteristics of the right upholstery supplies and where to source them.

 Provincial Upholstery was opened in the Southern Highlands of NSW in 1994 by Carlos Rodrigues, however, his experience dates back to his childhood in Portugal.
 Carlos has come to know the upholstery trade inside out and has exclusive contacts worldwide.
 His experience and knowledge has allowed him to source and import the highest quality trade upholstery supplies and materials from around the world, to ensure his traditional upholstery is the best in Australia.
 Together with his wife Fernanda, Carlos has worked closely with the Australian Government over the space of many decades on various historic upholstery restorations, including work for Government House.

 We are proud to offer trade access to our unique industry supplies including Mongolian Horsehair, European Flax Stitching Twine and Lacing cord and Jute Scrim.

 Let us explain a little more about our unique and traditional upholstery supplies: